unckless/RobUnckless_Lab_Notebook/_posts/2019-04-15-8-Moorea-Coral-Extractions.md

 - New [Beads](https://www.fishersci.com/shop/products/disruption-beads-0-5mm-yeast-1/50212143?searchHijack=true&searchTerm=50212143&searchType=RAPID&matchedCatNo=50212143) were poured into sample tubes.
 The new beads should be easier to pipette the liquid out of them as the do not get sucked up by the p20
 - Samples were homogenized by vortexing for ~30 seconds for all samples
 - Most of the liquid from the tubes was removed by pipetting.
 This was about 300µl.
-The tubes contained a small amount of liquid and un-homogenized tissue left, so 200µl of DNA/RNA shield was added to each tube and those were put back into the -20 wi
+The tubes contained a small amount of liquid and un-homogenized tissue left, so 200µl of DNA/RNA shield was added to each tube and those were put back into the -20
 - Following recommendations for samples in DNA/RNA Shield from the kit protocol, 150µl of Solid Tissue Buffer and 10µl of Proteinase K were added to each sample
 - Samples were votexed, spun down, and incubated at 55 degrees C for 5 hours shaking at 600rpm